Dellinka/BSY-Black-Gate/README.md

 - Interesting links = for sending encrypted data (Originally the idea was to send longer/all responses from bot using image with data embedded at the end.
 However I found out that Gist API does not support binary data)

 ### How does the communication work?
 After sending command to controller, the controller updates command emoji in the Level of fluffiness and reset status emoji in Level of cuteness in defined bot's post.
-Than he is waiting for a response by checking the status emoji.
+Than it is waiting for a response by checking the status emoji.
 Bots are checking the status periodically and if the status is changed to reset the bot reads the command emoji.
-When bot executes defined command he updates the status to success/error and send encrypted response at the end of the last url in post.
+When bot executes defined command it updates the status to success/error and send encrypted response at the end of the last url in post.
 Controller than sees the status and can read the response from post.
 As the response can be quite long (it is a problem as gist than show the url instead of the link name) the controller removes it immediately after reading.

 For more information on the emojis coding see the ```emojis.py``` in Controller or Bot directory.

-## IMPORTANT
+## How to run the code

+### Get gist access token
 The controller and bot communicates via gist.github.com.
 For that GitHub Personal access token with GIST access is improtant.
 You have to create a ```token.txt``` file (in this repository root directory) with this token to run the code.

 How to get the Personal access token with GIST access: